TransitionSolver/TransitionSolver/README.md

 See [here](https://github.com/PhaseTracer/PhaseTracer#requirements) for the requirements for running `PhaseTracer`.

 # How to run
-Two example scripts are provided: `PipelineExample.py` and `BarebonesExample.py`.
-These can be run from the terminal but accept no arguments. `PipelineExample.py` has two example functions that perform the same task in slightly different ways: `example` and `example_parameterPointFile`.
+Two example scripts are provided in the `examples` subdirectory: `PipelineExample.py` and `BarebonesExample.py`.
+These examples do not support any arguments from the command line, so modification must be done within the code.
+These examples can be run from the terminal but accept no arguments. `PipelineExample.py` has two example functions that perform the same task in slightly different ways: `example` and `example_parameterPointFile`.
 See their respective documentation for details.
 To run, use the commands:

-	python PipelineExample.py
+	python -m examples.PipelineExample
-	python BarebonesExample.py
+	python -m examples.BarebonesExample

+There is now a new way to run `TransitionSolver`, using `CommandLineInterface.py`, again in the `examples` subdirectory.
+This accepts arguments from the command line.
+Two methods for using this script are:

+	python -m examples.CommandLineInterface <modelLabel> <outputFolderName> <inputFileName>
+	python -m examples.CommandLineInterface <modelLabel> <outputFolderName> <parameter value 1> <parameter value 2> ... <parameter value n>

+The first method reads parameter values from an input text file `<inputFileName>`.
+It must be a `.txt` file.
+The second method reads parameter values 1 to n from the command line.
+Both methods save results in the folder specified by `<outputFolderName>`.
+The argument `<modelLabel>` specifies which model to use.
+Currently supported model labels are `rss` for the real scalar singlet model, `rss_ht` for the high temperature expansion, and `toy` for the toy model.
+Here are some examples that can be run using the first method:

+	python -m examples.CommandLineInterface rss output/RSS/RSS_BP<n> input/RSS/RSS_BP<n>.txt
+	python -m examples.CommandLineInterface rss_ht output/RSS/RSS_BP1 input/RSS/RSS_BP1.txt
+	python -m examples.CommandLineInterface toy output/Toy/Toy_BP<n> input/Toy/Toy_BP<n>.txt

+Here, `<n>` ranges from 1 to 5 because only five benchmarks for the `rss` and `toy` models have been provided in the `input` subdirectory.
+The `rss_ht` model currently only has one benchmark.
+Equivantly, using the second method for running `CommandLineInterface`, one could do e.g.

+	python -m examples.CommandLineInterface toy output/Toy/Toy_BP5 0.1040047755 250 3.5 0.2

 # Defining a model
 Unfortunately, defining a model currently requires double effort: it must be defined in `TransitionSolver` and `PhaseTracer`.
 In `PhaseTracer`, the model should extend either `Potential` or `OneLoopPotential`.
 In `TransitionSolver`, the model should extend `AnalysablePotential`, which in turn extends `CosmoTransitions`' `generic_potential`.
 See `ToyModel.hpp` in `PhaseTracer/EffectivePotential/include/models` and `ToyModel.py` in `TransitionSolver` for a simple example model.